Note

 Textual similarity | SimilarityEvaluator , F1ScoreEvaluator , BleuScoreEvaluator , GleuScoreEvaluator , RougeScoreEvaluator , MeteorScoreEvaluator |

-Retrieval-Augmented Generation (RAG) | RetrievalEvaluator , DocumentRetrievalEvaluator , GroundednessEvaluator , GroundednessProEvaluator , RelevanceEvaluator , ResponseCompletenessEvaluator |
+Retrieval-augmented generation (RAG) | RetrievalEvaluator , DocumentRetrievalEvaluator , GroundednessEvaluator , GroundednessProEvaluator , RelevanceEvaluator , ResponseCompletenessEvaluator |

 Risk and safety | ViolenceEvaluator , SexualEvaluator , SelfHarmEvaluator , HateUnfairnessEvaluator , IndirectAttackEvaluator , ProtectedMaterialEvaluator , UngroundedAttributesEvaluator , CodeVulnerabilityEvaluator , ContentSafetyEvaluator |